danuep/nanogenmo2017/README.md

-# Scripts to generate THE WAVELETS, a National Novel Generation Month entry
+# Scripts to generate THE WAVELETS

-This is a completely bonkers idea, and I do not endorse it.
+A National Novel Generation Month 2017 entry

 ## Dependencies